Current Status of Affairs in Europe

 - Different processes to manage service portfolios employed at different locations

-- No standardized way to define and describe a service
+- No standardised way to define and describe a service

 - Various services offered at different levels: centrally by an e-Infrastructure, at national or regional level (e.g. by an NREN) or even at local level (university)

-How will the Service Catalogue Alignment address the challenges?
+How will the Service Catalogue Alignment address these challenges?

-The activities under the Service Catalogue Alignment will address the challenges by:
+The activities under the Service Catalogue Alignment will address these challenges by:

-- evaluating the suitability for IT service management standard adoption by e-infrastructures
+- evaluating suitability for IT service management standard adoption by e-infrastructures

-- drafting classification of available service catalogues and validation of state-of-play
+- drafting a classification of available service catalogues and validation of state-of-play

-- seeking input and consult with Global e-infrastructures initiatives on service catalogue alignment
+- collecting input and consulting with Global e-infrastructures initiatives on service catalogue alignment

 - completing service classification and binding of KPIs to services